Altinity/terraform-aws-eks-clickhouse/docs/eks.md

 # EKS Cluster & Node Groups

-> 💡 TL;DR This configuration is a comprehensive setup for managing an EKS cluster with flexibility in node group scaling and distribution across multiple subnets and instance types.
-It ensures the EKS cluster and its worker nodes have the correct IAM roles and policies for secure and efficient operation.
-Additionally, the integration with Kubernetes Cluster Autoscaler allows for dynamic scaling of the node groups based on workload demands.
+> 💡 TL;DR: This Terraform configuration leverages the [`terraform-aws-modules/eks/aws`](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) module to establish a robust EKS cluster setup.
+It ensures flexible node group scaling and proper security practices with comprehensive IAM roles and policies.
+The integration of the Kubernetes Cluster Autoscaler enables dynamic node group scaling based on workload demands.

-This Terraform module sets up an AWS EKS (Elastic Kubernetes Service) cluster with an associated node group configuration.
-It also establishes the necessary IAM roles and policies for the EKS cluster, node groups, and administrative tasks.
-Let's break down the key components:
+This Terraform module orchestrates an AWS EKS (Elastic Kubernetes Service) deployment, handling everything from IAM roles to node group configurations using the [`terraform-aws-modules/eks/aws`](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) module.
+Below is an overview of the key components involved:

 ### Policy Attachments
 - `aws_iam_role.eks_cluster_role`: An IAM role for the EKS cluster with permissions to make AWS API calls on your behalf.